The Three Swordsmen: Plot

 At the day of their duel, Ming purposely gets injured by Wang in order to have a fair fight with Siu, who is still injured from fighting Yin-tun.
 During the battle, the Prince long for more excitement, so Wang fulfills his request by destroying the whereabouts of Butterfly which turns it into a three-way fight.
 However, Wang is actually using the opportunity to reveal where Butterfly is, who is hidden in a coffin hanging nearby.
-Wang informs the Prince he will be leaving him and retiring from the jiang hu while Ming admits defeat to Siu, proclaiming the latter the be world's greatest martial artist, but Siu does not care about the title and is relieved that Butterfly is safe.
+Wang informs the Prince he will be leaving him and retiring from the jiang hu while Ming admits defeat to Siu, proclaiming the latter to be world's greatest martial artist, but Siu does not care about the title and is relieved that Butterfly is safe.